NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _blender:

-Using Blender to Visualize Meshes
+Using Blender to visualize meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`point2mesh` program will create ``.obj`` and ``.mtl`` files